MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/single-node-switchless.md

 - Create secure site-to-site IPsec connections between SDN virtual networks and external customer networks over the internet.

 - Create Generic Routing Encapsulation (GRE) connections between SDN virtual networks and external networks.
-The difference between site-to-site connections and GRE connections is that the latter is not an encrypted connection.
+The difference between site-to-site connections and GRE connections is that the latter isn't an encrypted connection.

     For more information about GRE connectivity scenarios, see [GRE Tunneling in Windows Server](/windows-server/remote/remote-access/ras-gateway/gre-tunneling-windows-server.md).

 - Create Layer 3 connections between SDN virtual networks and external networks.
 In this case, the SDN gateway simply acts as a router between your virtual network and the external network.

-SDN Gateway requires [Network Controller](/azure-stack/hci/concepts/network-controller-overview.md), which performs the deployment of gateway pools, configures tenant connections on each gateway, and switches network traffic flows to a standby gateway in the event of a gateway failure.
+SDN Gateway requires [Network Controller](/azure-stack/hci/concepts/network-controller-overview.md), which performs the deployment of gateway pools, configures tenant connections on each gateway, and switches network traffic flows to a standby gateway if a gateway fails.

 Gateways use [Border Gateway Protocol](/windows-server/remote/remote-access/bgp/border-gateway-protocol-bgp.md) to advertise GRE endpoints and establish point-to-point connections.
 SDN deployment creates a default gateway pool that supports all connection types.
 Within this pool, you can specify how many gateways are reserved on standby in case an active gateway fails.